 Low Back Pain

-Keep in mind that while a lot of these potential solutions may offer you some relief or resolve your issue for a considerable time, you may only be treating the symptoms rather than the root cause of your back pain.
+Keep in mind that while a number of the potential solutions to your pain suggested in this article may offer you some relief or resolve your issue for a considerable time, you may only be treating the symptoms rather than the root cause of your back pain.
 With that in mind, I'd suggest you keep a good record of what works and what doesn't and seek the advice of a suitable professional if your back pain persists for a long time (months or more) or 'flairs up' regularly or is painful enough to prevent you from performing day to day tasks or participating in sports or exercise.
 The more information you can provide any professional you see, the better.

 Possible Non-Medical Solutions